Monday, April 27, 2026

 Joe followed and in an effort to explain himself kept talking to the back of Michael’s head, “I’ve got nothing better to bring to the table than those guys, or anyone for that matter!
 I’m like the list of horrible side effects from one of those pharmaceutical ads,” he continued “except I don’t come with any positive effect that the medication might have to offer.”

-and shook his head side to side.
+Michael smacked his lips again and shook his head side to side.

-There were more people out in the front room by that time and Joni was handing out cups full of the red booze concoction shouting “You know its quality when it comes from the trash!”
+There were more people out in the front room by that time and Joni was handing out cups full of the red concoction shouting “You know its quality when it comes from the trash!”
 Michael upturned the bowl of fruit into the jungle juice and set it down on the floor next to the gray rubber trash can.
 A song from the early 00s was playing quietly.
 Joe recognized it, but he didn’t know the artist.
-The only music he remembers from then were his father’s 80s and 90s punk rock and indie 45s.
-He used to look at them obsessively while listening them.
+The only music he remembered from then were his father’s 80s and 90s punk rock and indie 45s.
+He used to look at them obsessively while listening.
 The often photocopied paper sleeves and rough recordings transported him to another world.
 The music felt dangerous and far more informed than he ever felt.
 Most of those 7” singles were stuffed with small bits of paper with organizational information, informative news stories, interesting poetry, and handwritten personal notes from the bands directed to his father.
 He pulled his phone out of his pocket and then absentmindedly returned it without looking at it.
 He already wanted to leave.

 Michael handed Joe a full cup and waved over Sarah to give her one, then shouted out a cheers as he held his cup aloft.
 Nearly everyone is the room shouted “cheers” in response and drank in unison.